alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 	}
 }
 ```
-When you moved `Beverages types` and `Tables` to the group `Management` rebuild your app.
+When you have moved `Beverages types` and `Tables` to the group `Management`, rebuild your app.
-You'll get some errors saying the compiler can't find these properties.
+You'll get some errors saying the compiler can't find certain properties.
 Correct the errors according to the changes made, by adding missing navigation steps such as `.'Management'`.

 The `VAT percentage` will be used for calculating the value added tax (VAT).